thecwlzone/thecwlzone-2.0/content/about.markdown

 3. the nanoc Wiki that contains a list of [showcased][NanocShowcase]{:target="_blank"} web sites which use nanoc.
 I am indebted to Professor [Damien Pollet][DamienPollet]{:target="_blank"} for making his code publicly available, providing me with a starting point towards building a decent looking web site. *Merci Beaucoup!*

 4. my wife De'Lynne who is a great photographer and artist.
 All the images on the Home page and the oil paintings in the [gallery](/gallery) are her creations.
-I would be lost without you.

 <script>
 function toggle_visibility(id) {